pudjamansyurin/gen-core/README.md

 - [ ] Handle migration from STM32F407VG to STM32F423VH
   - [ ] Use AES features in new STM32F423VH
 - [ ] Lock all global variable to minimize RTOS problem.
-- [ ] Scale down "BMS Voltage", and set warning on 20% value.
 - [ ] RTOS: give timeout for any osWaitForever
 - [ ] Handle NO Driver ID when vehicle OFF
 - [ ] Implement this UBX library: